nogibjj/minikube-service-proj2-mw515/README.md

 * either way you should be able to find the website works: http://localhost:8080/possible_genres, then get recommendations from http://localhost:8080/[genre] with any genre you recognized from the [list](https://github.com/nogibjj/minikube-service-proj2-mw515/blob/main/README.md#appendix-possible-genres-from-spotify-api-as-of-feb-20-2023) (e.g. http://localhost:8080/work-out)

-(Possible genres can be found at the bottom of this file).

 * 3. Example output
 ```text
 Rock House Boogie by John Lee Hooker